stanpak/auditking/README.md

   - **Better code reuse** (no need to reimplement the functionality in business logic code)
   - **Better performance** as part of the processing can be delegated asynchronically to specialized aspect services and not affect business logic performance.

-## Primary purpose of audit trail recording

-  - **Recording changes in the important data objects**

-    The primary purpose of the audit trail recording is to register any changes to the selected objects that happens in context of the business domain.
-    We want to register that information but we would like to keep that operation as well the resulting data separately from our business domain.

-  - **When** the change happened

-    The timestamp of that event should be definitely recorded.

-  - Nature of the **operation**

-    While the main focus is on the Update, Create or Delete operations, we can optionally register whether the data was even accessed (Read).

-  - **Who** did the changes

-    It is important to record the system or the user who initiated the change.

-  - **What** changed specifically

-    It might be important to know what properties of objects changes specifically.

 ## Features of Auditing Framework